acdemiralp/sdl/README.md

   - Evaluate each instance of `#ifdef SDL_USE_EXCEPTIONS` and deem if the error is terminal i.e. should throw an exception, or not.

 ### Coverage
-- The coverage is derived from the [SDL include directory](https://github.com/libsdl-org/SDL/blob/SDL2/include) and categorized according to the [SDL 2.0 API by Category](https://wiki.libsdl.org/SDL2/APIByCategory) documentation.
+- The coverage is derived from the [SDL2 include directory](https://github.com/libsdl-org/SDL/blob/SDL2/include) and categorized according to the [SDL 2.0 API by Category](https://wiki.libsdl.org/SDL2/APIByCategory) documentation.
 - Categories:
   - Basics:
     - [x] Initialization (SDL.h):